 Inis Oírr (Inisheer) is the smallest of the three Aran Islands.
 Its name means “Back Island” and is the closest island to Doolin Pier.
 The population of Inis Oírr is about 300 people.
+The size of Inis Oírr is 3 km by 2 km.
 Our new DOOLIN EXPRESS ferry provides the fastest crossing to the Aran Islands with only a 15 minute journey from Doolin to Inis Oírr.

 Inis Oírr is a charming island with a lot to offer.
 Visitors to this island can enjoy medieval ruins, seal colonies, a shipwreck (of Father Ted fame), fantastic walks, and much more.

 While on Inis Oírr you get the true feeling that the islands were once part of The Burren, Co.
 Clare.
 The flora and landscape of this island has northern and alpine species which are rare and under conservation order.
 All visitors are advised to be respectful of the natural environment when visiting.
 Looking out onto the Clare Coastline you witness breath-taking views of the Burren and the Cliffs of Moher from a truly unique perspective.

 This island is highly recommended for families with children big and small.
 The main sights of Inis Oírr are all easily accessible from the port of arrival.
 Upon your arrival you will meet an array of touring options such as Bike Hire, Horse and Carts, and also Mini Bus tours.
 There is a newly built playground which is located just behind the beach making it an ideal area for picnicking.
 The beach lies just to the left of the Pier where you arrive.